Sunflower County, Mississippi: Demographics

 The county reached its peak population in 1930.
 After that, population declined from 1940 to 1990.
 There was considerable migration out of the rural county, especially as mechanization reduced the need for farm labor.
 Both whites and blacks left the county.
 Many African Americans migrated north or west to industrial cities to escape the social oppression and violence of Jim Crow, especially moving in the Great Migration during and after World War II, when the defense industry on the West Coast attracted many.

 Sunflower County has the tenth-lowest per capita income in Mississippi and the 72nd-lowest in the United States in 2023. $39,498 in Sunflower County in 2023. $52,017 in Mississippi in 2024. $72,425 in the United States in 2024.

 As of the fourth quarter of 2024, the median home value in Sunflower County was $110,130.

 As of the 2023 American Community Survey, there are 8,058 estimated households in Sunflower County with an average of 2.70 persons per household.
 The county has a median household income of $40,265.
 Approximately 32.5% of the county's population lives at or below the poverty line.
 Sunflower County has an estimated 48.3% employment rate, with 16.9% of the population holding a bachelor's degree or higher and 75.8% holding a high school diploma.

 The top five reported ancestries (people were allowed to report up to two ancestries, thus the figures will generally add to more than 100%) were English (97.9%), Spanish (2.0%), Indo-European (0.1%), Asian and Pacific Islander (0.0%), and Other (0.0%).

-The median age in the county was 37.6 years.